cloudgear-io/azure-accessplatform-windows-gpu/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-Tip: Map you local drive when using Remote Desktop Client for the easist way to transfer files to your virtual machine.
+Tip: Map you local drive only when using Remote Desktop Client (not PCoIP) to transfer files to your virtual machine.
 Find more information [here](https://technet.microsoft.com/en-us/library/cc770631(v=ws.11).aspx)

 #### PCoIP with Teradici and NVIDIA GRID Management on Azure for M60 Visualizations
 * PCoIP Client Download for Windows is [here](http://teradici.com/swclient-windows)